J. W. Fritz

 John William Fritz (June 15, 1896 – April 19, 1984) was the captain of Homicide and Robbery Bureau of the Dallas Police Department.
-In November 1963, he received nationwide attention as the head of the police investigation of the murder of president John F. Kennedy and the primary interrogator of Lee Harvey Oswald.
+In November 1963, he received nationwide attention as the head of the police investigation into the assassination of John F. Kennedy and the primary interrogator of Lee Harvey Oswald.
+His membership of the Ku Klux Klan led to wrongful convictions being overturned.

 Early life

 Fritz was born on June 15, 1896, in Dublin, Texas.
 He spent much of his childhood on a ranch near Lake Arthur, New Mexico.
 As a young man, he earned a living as a horse and mule merchant, traveling around West Texas and New Mexico.
 He served briefly in the army during World War I. In the early 1920s, he enrolled in Tarleton State College (now Tarleton State University) in Stephenville, Texas.

 Police career

 Fritz joined the Dallas Police Department in 1921 and soon became a detective.
 In the early 1930s, he was involved in the hunt for Bonnie and Clyde.
 He was promoted to captain in 1934 to organize the Homicide and Robbery Bureau.
 Although he was made an inspector of detectives in 1935, he voluntarily returned to the rank of captain in 1944.
 In 1947, he was given the title of senior captain, as he reportedly refused the offer to become the Dallas police chief.
 As the captain of the Homicide and Robbery Bureau, Fritz gained a reputation as a skilled interrogator.

 The Homicide and Robbery Bureau was considered the elite unit of the Dallas Police Department, and its detectives wore unique Stetson hats.
 Because of his experience and intimidating demeanor, most Dallas police officers respected and feared Fritz more than Dallas police chief Jesse Curry.
 According to author Vincent Bugliosi, Fritz was known to run his bureau as his "own private and independent fiefdom".
 Dallas district attorney Henry Wade told the Warren Commission that Fritz "runs a kind of one-man operation", and was reluctant to tell others what he was doing.